 "The proposed strategic cooperation with China Development Bank further enhances the growth opportunities of the combined group in the attractive Asian market and can result in creation of additional long-term value for ABN AMRO shareholders," the Dutch bank said in a statement.

 China Development Bank and Temasek will invest up to 13.4 billion euros in Barclays, with 9.8 billion euros of that conditional upon completion of the deal with ABN.

 Under the deal, China Development Bank will take a 3.1% stake in Barclays, potentially rising to around 8% of an enlarged Barclays.
 Temasek will take a 2.1% stake in Barclays, potentially rising to just over 3%.

-Barclays also said its earnings in the six months to the end of June rose 14% from a year ago to 4.1 billion pounds.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Barclays also said its earnings in the six months to the end of June rose 14% from a year ago to 4.1 billion pounds.finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.